b3/hacks-snipsnap/README.md

 How to dump data stored in a SNIP-SNAP system
 =============================================

-For the explanation I consider : `DEST=/tmp/snips`
+For the following explanation I consider : `DEST=/tmp/snips`

 1. Stop the snip-snap system on the host where it works